Why I'm quitting my job to build an online business

 Anyway, I inherited enough money to fund myself for these 12 months without worrying about paying the bills.
 I’m investing this money in my bet, in my product, in myself.
 I think my mother would have approved.

 That’s all for now.
-Follow me on Twitter to keep updated.
+You can follow my journey on LinkedIn to keep updated.